MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 - Defender for Identity requests the list of members of the local administrator group from devices seen in network traffic, events, and ETW activities.
 This is done by making a [SAM-R](install-step8-samr.md) call to the device.
 This information is used to calculate potential lateral movement paths.

+>[!NOTE]
+>By default, Defender for Identity supports up to 30 credentials.
+If you want to add more credentials, contact Defender for Identity support.

-## Permissions required for the DSA account
+## Permissions required for the DSA

-The DSA account requires read permissions on all the objects in Active Directory, including the Deleted Objects Container.
+The DSA requires read permissions on all the objects in Active Directory, including the Deleted Objects Container.

+>[!NOTE]
+>**Deleted Objects** container recommendation: The DSA should have read-only permissions on the Deleted Objects container.
+Read-only permissions on this container allow [!INCLUDE [Product short](includes/product-short.md)] to detect user deletions from your Active Directory.
+For information about configuring read-only permissions on the Deleted Objects container, see the **Changing permissions on a deleted object container** section of the [View or Set Permissions on a Directory Object](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc816824(v=ws.10)) article.

 ## Types of DSA accounts